sri-rang/javascript-playground/functional-javascript/readme.markdown

 reduce.html
 ---

-An implementation of higher order function **fold/reduce** *http://en.wikipedia.org/wiki/Fold_(higher-order_function)* in JavaScript to count the number of negative numbers in a list:
+An implementation of the Fold / Reduce function *http://en.wikipedia.org/wiki/Fold_(higher-order_function)* as a higher order function **reduce** in JavaScript to count the number of occurrences of negative numbers in a list:

 * **forEach** created in **higher-order-functions.html** is reused as-is
 * **countNegativeNumbers** is implemented to increment **negativeNumbersTillNow** if **currentNumber** is a negative number